 Fix 5 – Update your audio driver

-Sound problems may occur if your audio driver is faulty or out of date.
+Sound problems is likely to occur when your audio driver is faulty or out of date.
 So you should update your audio driver to see if it fixes your problem.
-If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.
+You can download the latest audio driver from the manufacturer’s website for your sound card.
+But if you don’t have the time, patience or skills to update it manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 steps (and you get full support and a 30-day money back guarantee):